Top 10 Obstacles to Selling a Home

 Good luck with that one.
 I have found no cures for a neighbor’s dog who barks incessantly.
 The neighbor with eight junk cars parked on his front lawn.
 The neighbor who has eight buddies drinking beers out front and lining up the empty bottles on the shared fence.
 It’s not a good sign when I’m showing a house, and the neighbor is whistling and saying “Hey Baby, whatcha doin’?”

 NUMBER SIX: PILES OF DIRTY CLOTHES!

-I saw a really odd one recently.
-The house was completely empty until I got upstairs into one of the bedrooms.
+I saw an odd one recently.
+The house was empty until I got upstairs into one of the bedrooms.
 One of the main features on the flyer was “remodeled master bath.”
 When I got up to the master bathroom, the new Jacuzzi tub was filled with dirty clothes, as was the floor of that bathroom and the closet and the bedroom.
 Big piles of dirty clothes and towels.
 Pretty weird for a vacant house.
-Dirty clothes lying on chairs, on beds, on floors …once someone’s seen your dirty underwear, they don’t seem to be interested in buyng your house.
+Dirty clothes lying on chairs, on beds, on floors …once someone’s seen your dirty underwear, they don’t seem to be interested in buying your house.

 NUMBER FIVE: BIG DOG BARKING!

 You ring the bell, and no one answers except the dog.
 He’s barking and growling on the other side of the door as if he’s saying “Do you feel lucky today?”

 Huge piles of pine needles all over the roof or big mounds of moss growing on the roof and into the gutters.
 Gutters jam full of pine needles.
 If you live in one of those great places like Bridle Trails Bellevue with big tall pine trees everywhere, get out the blower and round up those pine needles!

 NUMBER THREE: BUYER STEPPED IN DOG POOP!